sirintra/PMC-PC-training/docs/source/snakemake.rst

 Target rule
 ************************************

-Target rule is the rule that Snakemake focus on when executing a Snakefile.
+Target rule is the rule that Snakemake focuses on when executing a Snakefile.
 When a workflow is executed, Snakemake will focus on producing output/target(s) defined in the target rule by create a sequence of jobs that dependent on each other.

 By default, if no target rule is specified, Snakemake will use the first rule of the snakefile as the target.
-In the nutshell, target rule should define a collection of final outputs expected from the workflow.
+In the nutshell, a target rule should define a collection of final outputs expected from the workflow.

-Defing a target rule
+Defining a target rule:

 .. code-block:: python